garchaaman19/Mutual_Fund_Calculator/README.md

 cd in react/mutual_fund to install the package.json files.

 ### How to run
-You need to start the backend server by running python main.py runserver Then you need to start the react app by npm start command.
+You need to start the backend server by running comman *python main.py runserver* Then you need to start the react app by npm start command.

 #### Instructions